ndesh26/ndesh26.github.io/_drafts/2019-10-15-The-Highly-Awaited-Japan-Trip.md

 * I started my day at 9:30 with some bread from the konbini as breakfast.
 I decided to start my day from the Asakusa neighbourhood which had the Sensoji temple.
 I made the right decision to head over the nearby tourist center before going to the temple itself.
 I was able to join a free tour of the temple.
 The guide took us around the temple telling us stories about the temple and the gods and about the nakamise shopping street.
-After this I went to the top of the tourist center building which offered a nice view of the surrounding area including the tokyo skytree.
+After this I went to the top floor of the tourist center building which offered a nice view of the surrounding area including the tokyo skytree.
 * After the tour I joined some of my friends for lunch in Akihabara.
 We had some curry with rice.
-After seeing the curry rice in the anime for some many times I was finally able to taste some.
+After seeing the curry rice in the anime for so many times I was finally able to taste some.
 After that we went to maid cafe, one of the most popular activities to do in akihabara.
 We went to @home cafe.
 But it turned out to be nothing special.
 I would recommend it as a one time activity.
 * Afterwards we headed to Kanda Myoujin shrine on the recomendation of one of our maids.
 It was just a normal shrine with a nice path to get to the shrine.
 After seeing a few shrines they became routine for me.